 Skip to content

-The Strata Cloud Manager CLI handles data validation and formatting internally, but it's important to understand the expected data formats for various commands, especially when working with bulk operations.
+The scm CLI handles data validation and formatting internally, but understanding the expected data formats is important when working with command parameters and bulk operations.
+This guide covers parameter types, YAML file structures, and validation rules.

 String Parameters